Madsen03/Echo-League-Rules/RULES.md

     1. Players are exempt from this rule if they must fix an in-game bug or glitch which is requiring a pause.
 4. Remakes will be done as All Pick games with the same hero selections.
 If you have not completed the draft, the game will be restarted and the picks/bans will be copied exactly to the same point.
 5. Only official lobbies from the tournament’s ticket will be accepted for official results.
-    1. If tickets, lobby-bots, or admins are unavailable at time of game start, players can create an unticketed lobby and take screenshot records of the end-game screens instead
+    1. If tickets, lobby-bots, or admins are unavailable at time of game start, players can create an unticketed lobby and provide proof as listed in IV.3
 6. Teams who are late for their scheduled games are liable to the following punishment:
     1. Ten (10) minutes - Loss of all reserve draft time
     2. Fifteen (15) minutes - Team must forfeit the first game of the series.